 - Gives you more choice: when you select your topper, you can choose one with the types of features that most appeal to you.
-This includes things like firmness and support but can also include temperature control (to help prevent sleeping hot) and motion isolation (meaning that there is less disruption felt from a partner moving on the bed).
+This includes things like firmness and support but can also include temperature control to help prevent sleeping hot and motion isolation to decrease disruption from a partner moving on the bed.

 Who Should Consider a Mattress Topper?

 Because of the benefits and drawbacks of mattress toppers, they usually fit better in certain situations.
 Some of the best instances to consider using a mattress topper include:

 When you need to make a firm mattress softer: one of the best ways to make a hard mattress more palatable to sleep on is by using a mattress topper with a softer feel.

 When your bed is assigned to you: let’s say you’re renting a furnished room or are a student in a dorm room.
 In either case, your bed is likely provided for you, and if it’s not comfortable, a topper can be a great way to adjust its feel at a low cost.